bennetimo/docker-dropbox/README.md

 2. The container will start running, but it is not yet linked to your dropbox account:

-    Run `docker logs dropbox` and you it will give you a link like:
+    Run `docker logs dropbox` and it will give you a link like:

     ```
     This computer isn't linked to any Dropbox account...